-Many insurance companies also offer, for an extra fee, a “cancel for any reason” option that would extend coverage.
+Many insurance companies also offer, for an extra fee, a “cancel for any reason” option.
 Many of these pricier “cancel for any reason” policies have been amended to cover travelers who get COVID-19, have to cancel their trip, postpone it or have extra medical expenses.
 They also cover travelers whose return date is extended involuntarily because a quarantine is established in their home or destination country.

 Other examples of “any reason” include families in which an adult is suddenly deployed to military service or loses their job.
 Another reason might be a trip delay because someone breaks a leg.
 Or, this insurance could cover a family that cancelled a vacation because of a child’s team tournament.

 Recommended Family Travel Insurance Provisions

 Aaardy.com lets you compare travel insurance policies from different companies so you know what you’re getting.